scottfr/SystemsBook/08 Building Confidence/ModelConfidence.md

 George Oster and his class XXX

+~ Exercise

+You have a variable representing the total population size of a small city.
+What constraints might you place on this variable?

+~ Answer

+Minimum value: 0

+Maximum value: 10,000,000 (this value is somewhat arbitrary but should be larger than the maximum size you expect this city to ever grow to)

+~ End Exercise

 ### A Second Pair of Eyes

 That is not to say, however, that spot and point-in-time checks are not worthwhile.
 It can be very useful to have a second modeler review your models and cross-check the equations.
 This helps not only to check simple mistakes but also to question and critique the fundamental structure and choices of the model.